Video Labeling Editor

 A full list of keyboard shortcuts is available by clicking on the Keyboard button on the right side of the top bar:

-The back and forward arrows allow you to move backwards and forwards one frame at a time.
-The Play button starts and stops playback of the video file.
+The back and forward arrows allow you to move backwards and forwards one frame at a time, or to the beginning/end of the video.
+The Play button starts and stops playback.
 The slider allows you to move between frames by clicking on the playhead and dragging it to find the frame you need.